 To show "good cause" for failure to accept or maintain employment, the client is required to complete an Exemption Form and provide supporting documents.
-The Program Manager or Social Services Director will approve or deny the "good cause" and a written notification will be sent.
-If denied, the client will be notified of the Dispute resolution process.
+The Program Manager or Social Services Director will approve or deny the "good cause" and send the client a written notification of their decision.
+If denied, the client will be notified of the dispute resolution process.